RocketCommunicationsInc/astro-components-stencil/src/components/rux-global-status-bar/readme.md

 # Global Status Bar

 The Global Status Bar is a full-width view across the top of an application — an area commonly reserved for global status, global command, and top-level navigation.
-The Global Status Bar often includes: Application Name, Applicatoin State, Monitoring Icons, Top Level Navigation, and an Emergency Button.
+The Global Status Bar often includes: Application Name, Application State, Monitoring Icons, Top Level Navigation, and an Emergency Button.

 ## Guidelines